toomore/gearkits/README.md

-# gearkits
+# GearKits

-Gather all the general services api in basic usage.
+Gather all the general services API in basic usage.
 This package is built for what we need in our side projects of open source.

+    pip install gearkits

+or

+    poetry add gearkits

+## Services

+- telegram
+- gitlab
+- IPInfo